Rethinking the Evaluation Protocol of Domain Generalization: Rethinking the Evaluation Protocol

-The findings are rather surprising and intriguing.
+To confirm our concerns, we conduct experiments by comparing the effect of pretrained weights and training data on the test domain performance.
+We basically follow the protocol of DomainBed \cite{gulrajani2020search} with an ImageNet supervised pretrained ResNet-50.
+We compare two paradigms: LP and FT.
+LP stands for linear-probing where only the last layer is updated.
+In real applications where the cost of fine-tuning the whole network is too high to be afforded, LP is used to save computational resources and guarantee the generalization ability to some extent.
+FT stands for fine-tuning the whole network.
+In general, LP relies more on the pretrained features and FT relies more on the fine-tuned training data.
+For both LP and FT, we employ the standard ERM to fine-tune models on the data of training domains.
 In traditional computer vision tasks, if the training data is sufficient for the network to be trained, FT is expected to yield superior results as compared to LP, as it is better equipped to leverage the training data \cite{chen2020big, chen2021empirical}.
-However, as evident from Table \ref{pretrain:0} and \ref{pretrain:1}, LP performs comparably with FT under many settings, under some of which simple LP even just outperforms FT.
+However, as evident from \cref{table:supervised}, LP performs comparably with FT under many settings, in some of which simple LP even just outperforms FT.
 For VLCS and OfficeHome, LP outperforms FT or performs comparably with LP across almost all settings.
-For PACS and DomainNet both generating distribution shift through the variations of image style, when using real photos as the test domain, LP consistently outperforms FT.
-Additionally, for NICO++, in the domains of grass and outdoor, LP exhibits a comparable performance with FT.
-As LP only updates the last-layer linear classifier, it strongly relies on the pretrained weights to generalize on the test domains, while FT relies more on the training domains and less on the pretrained weights than LP.
-Given that LP performs comparably or even outperforms FT in more than half of the settings, this implies that the test domain performance is mostly attributed to the information from the pretrained weights rather than the information from the training data.
+For PACS, when using real photos as the test domain, LP outperforms FT.
+For TerraInc, LP also outperforms FT in the domain L38.
+Such a phenomenon can also be observed in DomainNet and NICO++, which is left in \cref{supp:supervised}.
+As LP only updates the last layer, it strongly relies on the pretrained weights to generalize on the test domains, while FT relies more on the training domains and less on the pretrained weights than LP.
+The above results imply that the test domain performance under many settings is mostly attributed to the information from the pretrained weights rather than the information from the training data.